 Unless a tournament is using some variant of power-matching, rebracketing and final results should be decided on the basis of won-lost records.
 Tiebreakers are applied to distinguish between teams with identical won-lost records, but neither statistical nor head-to-head-based tiebreakers may be used.
 Common examples of statistical tiebreakers (none of which may be used) are total points scored, total point differential, points per tossup heard, and so forth.

-Note that if a tournament is broken into playoff brackets, that division takes precedence over win-loss record—it is impossible for a team from a lower bracket to finish higher than one from a higher bracket based solely on performance within those brackets.
+If a tournament is broken into playoff pools, pool rank takes precedence over win-loss record—it is impossible for a team from a lower pool to finish higher than one from a higher pool based solely on performance through the end of that pool play.
 Additional games between the teams could be used to justify such a result.

-For example, if a twelve-team tournament is rebracketed into an upper six teams and a bottom six teams and the sixth-place and seventh-place teams are tied at 6–5 after a full round robin, they should play a whole or half game (at the tournament director’s discretion) to determine who advances to the upper bracket.
-If teams five, six, and seven are tied at 5–6, however, statistics may be used to determine which two play each other for the “privilege” of playing the third team for the remaining spot in the upper bracket.
-If the fifth and sixth place teams were tied, however, no tiebreaker would be necessary since both were destined for the same bracket.
-After the rebracketing, regardless of overall record, the lower-bracket teams must receive lower placement than the higher-bracket teams (unless further games between them are scheduled).
+For example, if a twelve-team tournament is rebracketed into an upper six teams and a bottom six teams and the sixth-place and seventh-place teams are tied at 6–5 after a full round robin, they should play a whole or half game (at the tournament director’s discretion) to determine who advances to the upper pool.
+If teams five, six, and seven are tied at 5–6, however, statistics may be used to determine which two play each other for the “privilege” of playing the third team for the remaining spot in the upper pool.
+If the fifth and sixth place teams were tied, however, no tiebreaker would be necessary since both were destined for the same pool.
+After the rebracketing, regardless of overall record, the lower-pool teams must receive lower placement than the higher-pool teams (unless further games between them are scheduled).